-Beaverton High spring sports are just beginning which also means the beginning of the softball season.
+Beaverton High spring sports are beginning, which also means the beginning of the softball season.
 The girls team has played in five games already.

-Baseleon also mentioned that she saw “great potential” within their team, expanding her point by saying “we have many talented players and an amazing coaching staff, our strengths are definitely having an opportunity to learn from coaches that have over eighteen years of coaching experience” she stressed the importance of having “approachable and understanding coaches” and how that aspect of the team helps them improve everyday.
+Baseleon said she saw “great potential” within their team.
+“We have many talented players and an amazing coaching staff.
+Our strengths are definitely having an opportunity to learn from coaches that have over eighteen years of coaching experience.”
+She stressed the importance of having “approachable and understanding coaches” and how that aspect of the team helps them improve everyday.

-The only clear disadvantages the team has this season is their lack of experienced players, Third year varsity head coach James Lambert stated that they are “fortunate to have 6 freshman who have played softball in some capacity over the last few years combined with only having four returning varsity players” he emphasized that “this year is all about gaining as much experience as possible.” also pointing out that they have many very young pitchers and catchers that will only get better as the season progresses.
+The only clear disadvantages the team has this season is their lack of experienced players.
+Third-year varsity head coach James Lambert said they are “fortunate to have six freshmen who have played softball in some capacity over the last few years combined with only having four returning varsity players.”
+He emphasized that “this year is all about gaining as much experience as possible,” since the team has many young pitchers and catchers.

-Sophomore, second year varsity player, Kimmie Burks mentioned that the biggest obvious disadvantage their team has from the beginning of the season was that they are a “very young team and dont have the experience together than other teams in the metro league may have” which is a very similar answer to Coach Lambert.
+Sophomore and second-year varsity player Kimmie Burks mentioned that the biggest obvious disadvantage their team has from the beginning of the season was that they are a “very young team and don’t have the experience together than other teams in the Metro League may have.”

-Burks also emphasized how in the end of the day she loved how their team “is like one big family and we always know how to make eachother laugh even if we just lost a game.”
-Similar to Burks’s response, senior Sammy Madsen also explained how she loved “how welcoming and supportive all of the players are as well as the deep bonds and friendships we have created together despite the short amount of time we have been playing as a team.”
+And senior Sammy Madsen also said she loved “how welcoming and supportive all of the players are as well as the deep bonds and friendships we have created together despite the short amount of time we have been playing as a team.”

-Don’t forget to come out and support your Beaverton High softball program, the times, dates, as well as location vary so be sure to look out for that information if you’re planning on attending a softball game.
+Don’t forget to come out and support your Beaverton High softball program.
+The times, dates, and location vary, so look out for that information if you’re planning to attend a softball game.